felixheck/laabr/README.md

 laabr.token('hello', () => 'hello!');
 ```

+*Hint:* disable the respective format, get the complete logged message and inspect the properties.
+With this it is quite easy to define custom tokens.

 #### `laabr.preset(<string> key, <string|false> preset)`
 To define own format presets, simply invoke `laabr.preset()` with an unique key and a format string.
 Use your own or provided presets for an easy reuse and exchange by passing the key to `laabr.format()` instead of the format string itself.
 Run `laabr.format` before registering the plugin.